tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 ### Pre-requisites:

 To ensure this setup functions correctly, the Vault root token must be set as the `TF_VAR_vault_token` environment variable.
-If you have run the previous Vault setup script in the same terminal session, this variable should already be set.
+If you have run the previous Vault setup script with `source` in the same terminal session, this variable should already be set.
 If not, set it manually by running the following command with your root token:

 ```bash
 export TF_VAR_vault_token="s.xxxxxxx"